jeslyn-wang/CSC317_Showcase/README.md

 3. Look at generated rbg.ppm in the build folder - it will be a beautiful scene depicting pikachu and eevee having a wonderful time together with a nice tree in the background for nature (#scenery #aesthetic #motivational)

 ## Description
-Short summary of what was produced and how it extends the referenced assignment.

-Explicit list of features added and code locations:
+List of features added and code locations:
 - Feature: Python file to easily add objects, materials and lights and generate JSON file for rendering.
 Location: src/generate_scene.py
 - Feature: New materials for different colours in the scene.
 Location: in python file src/generate_scene.py
 - Feature: Joy and happiness in the form of two cute pokemon in nature.
 Location: in our hearts (also as an output in rgb.ppm)